AdityaDeshmane/iOSPullToRefreshControl/README.md

 }
 </code></pre>

-  >// You will need to add your methods here 1. pulledToRefresh - refreshes table/collectionview 2.finishedUpdating - finidhed updating table/collctionview
+  >// You will need to add your methods here 1. pulledToRefresh - refreshes table/collectionview 2.finishedUpdating - finished updating table/collctionview

 ><pre><code> -(void)finishedUpdating//this method should be called when finished with table data updating